darinmurray/netlify-serverles-functions/README.md

 - [x] user choose dificulty (word length)
 - [x] user choose voice, rate and pitch for synth voice
-- [ ] use API for word, instead of local array in a file? works, but diffifult words are often chosen
+- [ ] use API for word, instead of local array in a file? works, but difficult words are often chosen
-- [ ] allow user to input list of their own pertnent words
+- [ ] allow user to input list of their own pertinent words
 - [x] hilight letters on hover (teaching aid)
 - [x] keep hilighted on click (for sectional pronunciation)
 - [x] adjust # of characters displayed for vw